IntelliTect/Coalesce/docs/pages/modeling/methods.rst

     Primitives & Dates
         Only primitive values and dates are accepted as parameters to be passed from the client to the method call.
 Complex objects or collections are not supported at this time.
     :csharp:`<YourDbContext> db`
-        If the method has a parameter of the same type as your DbContext class, the current DbContext will be passed to the method.
+        If the method has a parameter of the same type as your DbContext class, the current DbContext will be passed to the method call.
     :csharp:`ClaimsPrincipal user`
-        If the method has a parameter of type ClaimsPrincipal, the current user will be added to the method call automatically.
-This does not appear on the client side.
+        If the method has a parameter of type ClaimsPrincipal, the current user will be passed to the method call.
     :csharp:`[Inject] <anything>`
         If a parameter is marked with the :ref:`InjectAttribute` attribute, it will be injected from the application's :csharp:`IServiceProvider`.
     :csharp:`out IncludeTree includeTree`